michelleklum/cs124-lab3/design/design.md

 In Lab 3, we added task sorting options, so we expanded the Single List Page Menu to contain a "Sort" row.

 <img src="single_list_page_menu_mode_final_lab_3.png" alt="Single List Page Menu Mode Lab 3 Final Version" width="200px">

+In Lab 4, we added the option to delete all overdue tasks.
+We thought this could be useful for users who only care about tasks due in the future but don't want to individually find and delete all their overdue tasks.
+We chose a different trashcan icon to represent this delete option.

 We initially put all our task sorting options in the general Single List Page Menu, but soon realized that made the menu too cluttered (see Alternate Designs below).
 So, we ultimately decided to create a separate sorting menu for the Single List Page that could be easily accessed from the general Single List Page Menu.
 Clicking either the icon or the sort option description changes the sorting method to the one selected.
 The checkmark indicates the current sorting method.
 Clicking the back arrow takes users back to the general Single List Page Menu.